Republic P-47 Thunderbolt: In German service

-In Chinese/Taiwanese service
+In Chinese service

 After World War II, the Chinese Nationalist Air Force received 102 P-47Ds used during the Chinese Civil War.
 The Chinese Communists captured five P-47Ds from the Chinese Nationalist forces.
 In 1948, the Chinese Nationalists employed 70 P-47Ds and 42 P-47Ns brought to Taiwan in 1952.
 P-47s were used extensively in aerial clashes over the Taiwan Strait between Nationalist and Communist aircraft.

 Flying the Thunderbolt

 Aerial warfare

 Initial response to the P-47 praised its dive speed and high-altitude performance, while criticizing its turning performance and rate of climb (particularly at low to medium altitudes).
 The turbosupercharger in the P-47 gave the powerplant its maximum power at 27000 ft, and in the thin air above 30000 ft, the Thunderbolt remained fast and nimble compared to other aircraft.

 The P-47 first saw action with the 4th Fighter Group, whose pilots were mainly drawn from the three British Eagle Squadrons, who had previously flown the British Spitfire Mark V, a much smaller and much more slender aircraft.
 At first, they viewed their new fighter with misgivings.
 It was huge; the British pilots joked that a Thunderbolt pilot could defend himself from a Luftwaffe fighter by running around and hiding in the fuselage.
 Optimized for high-altitude work, the Thunderbolt had 5 ft more wingspan, a quarter more wing area, about four times the fuselage volume, and nearly twice the weight of a Spitfire V. One Thunderbolt pilot compared it to flying a bathtub around the sky.
 When his unit (4th Fighter Group) was equipped with Thunderbolts, ace Don Blakeslee said, referring to the P-47's vaunted ability to dive on its prey, "It ought to be able to dive.
 It certainly can't climb."
 (Blakeslee's early-model P-47C had not been fitted with the new paddle blade propeller).
 The 4th Fighter Group's commander hated the P-47, and his prejudices filtered down to the group's pilots; the 4th had the fewest kills of any of the first three P-47 squadrons in Europe.

-U.S. ace Jim Goodson, who had flown Spitfires with the RAF and flew a P-47 in 1943, at first shared the skepticism of other pilots for their "seven-ton milk bottles", but Goodson learned to appreciate the P-47's potential: There were many U.S. pilots who preferred the P-47 to anything else; they do not agree that the (Fw) 190 held an overall edge against it.
+U.S. ace James A. Goodson, who had flown Spitfires with the RAF and flew a P-47 in 1943, at first shared the skepticism of other pilots for their "seven-ton milk bottles", but Goodson learned to appreciate the P-47's potential: There were many U.S. pilots who preferred the P-47 to anything else; they do not agree that the (Fw) 190 held an overall edge against it.